QuTech-Delft/cQASM-spec/README.md

    physical registers with read-only access.
 Note that the value of a primitive constant may still be modified externally; they should be treated like the `const volatile` construct from C.

+cQASM 2.0 completely decouples these mutability, lifetime, and implementation style qualifiers from scoping qualifiers, other than that the lifetime of an object must be at least as long as its scope.
+Refer to the section on scoping for details.

 Plain file and function parameters are plain constant, and template file and function parameters are static constant.
 This means that, unlike in C and